 A guest post by Thomas Tichar, SOIF 2023 retreat participant and advisor in socio-economic inclusion and foresight in food systems at Wageningen University & Research.

 A few years ago, a team at my university mapped out how the Netherlands could look like in 2120 if nature is regarded as the solution–part of our socio-economic model–rather than the victim of our current system.
 After receiving a lot of domestic media attention, we did a similar mapping at a European scale, published last year.
-In June this year, we will publish a short study on if and how this futures mapping design can support nature-positive futures in low and middle-income countries or regions around the world.
+In June this year, we published a short study on if and how this futures mapping design can support nature-positive futures in low and middle-income countries or regions around the world.

 I became interested in futures and strategic foresight a few years ago as it is becoming more widely applied and practised at Wageningen University & Research.
 Our work ranges from quantitative forecasting and geo-mapping to long-term scenario work.
 My department works with partners across African, Asian and Latin American countries, and has supported the Bangladeshi governments in its Dhaka Food Agenda 2041.
 Together with Oxford University, we are developing food systems scenarios in other countries through the FoSTr programme.
 It is often said that many of today’s biggest challenges are ‘complex’ or ‘wicked problems’ but these labels don’t provide solutions.